-How much of a difference is there between your passive range and your active range, and how strong do you feel?
+How much difference is there between your passive and active range, and how strong do you feel?

-The truth is, in order to try to mitigate injury effectively, we need flexibility AND active mobility.
+The truth is, to try to mitigate injury effectively, we need flexibility AND active mobility.

-To recap, active mobility can be defined as the ability to move our joints through their range of motion through active effort.
+Active mobility is the ability to move our joints through their range of motion through active effort.
 This active mobility requires both flexibility and strength.

 Another Reason for Tight Muscles

-Contrary to popular belief, muscles that are tight, like the upper traps in the neck and the hip flexors, are actually often weak in addition to being tight.
+Contrary to popular belief, tight muscles like the upper traps in the neck and the hip flexors are often weak in addition to being tight.

-More and more we’re learning that by strengthening these “tight” muscles as well as the opposing muscles (think hip flexors AND glutes!), the brain will build neural connections and will learn how to properly contract and relax these areas.
+We’re learning that by strengthening these “tight” muscles and the opposing muscles (hip flexors AND glutes), the brain will build neural connections and learn how to contract and relax these areas properly.

-Once you teach the brain to properly control a joint, it may let go of the holding pattern that was in place to stabilize these weak areas, and the chronic muscle tightness will ease off.
+Once you teach the brain to control a joint properly, it may let go of the holding pattern to stabilize these weak areas, and the chronic muscle tightness will ease off.